Kottarakkara Assembly constituency: Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 2,00,587 registered voters in the constituency for the 2021 Kerala Niyamasabha Election.
+There were 2,00,587 registered voters in the constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 2,00,527 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 2,00,527 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,84,97 registered voters in the constituency for the 2011 election.